Timtek-Systems/GTD.Integra85.Firmware/ReadMe.md

 for timing (step speed) and has no concept of position, direction or the type of steps (whole steps, microsteps, etc.)

-We have provided a sinlge implementation, CounterTimer1StepGenerator, which uses the Timer 1 block of the AVR processor to generate accurately timed pulses with 50% duty cycle.
+We have provided a single implementation, CounterTimer1StepGenerator, which uses the Timer 1 block of the AVR processor to generate accurately timed pulses with 50% duty cycle.
 The timer is configured to generate interrupts using the OCR1A compare register.
 The timing source is the undivided system clock, which allows for a stepping bandwidth of about